GalaxyNgc6503/NASA_SPACE_APP_CHALLENGES/README.md

 # Technology / Methodology
 - Built as a mobile application for both iOS and Android.
-- Uses historical climate and reanalysis datasets from NASA POWER and GPM.
+- Uses historical climate and reanalysis datasets from NASA POWER.
-- Processes data with Python and integrates APIs to calculate exceedance probabilities.
+- Processes data with Javascript and integrates APIs to calculate exceedance probabilities.
 - Visualizations include interactive maps, probability bars, and distribution plots.
 - Supports CSV and JSON downloads with metadata for further analysis.